rmrk-team/evm/docs/RMRK/equippable/IRMRKExternalEquip.md

 Used to retrieve the resource that will be overriden if a given resource from the token&#39;s pending array  is accepted.

-*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMeta(resourceId)`.*
+*Resource data is stored by reference, in order to access the data corresponding to the ID, call  `getResourceMetadata(tokenId, resourceId)`.*

 #### Parameters